 Instapage allows you to keep track of conversion rates, while at the same time keeping track of A/B performance testing which could increase metrics like paid traffic.

 While most landing page software has the same objective as similar tools, Instapage has a tool called “Heatmaps” (only available with their premium plan).
 Heatmaps allow you to track visitors’ behaviors.
-You are able to see which page or area they spent the most time on and with this information you can improve your site.
+You can see which page or area they spent the most time on and with this information you can improve your site.

-This is a sales funnel software, in which you are able to create a series of landing pages in order for your visitors to acquire a certain goal.
+This is a sales funnel software, in which you can create a series of landing pages for your visitors to acquire a certain goal.
 ClickFunnels takes you to step by step in creating your sales funnel so you can save time and effort.

 - Afterward, you will pick your page diagram style and then add your contexts to it.